The Chirotropical Grassmannian: Computing Dressians and Chirotropical Dressians

 This section is devoted to algorithms for computing Dressians and chirotropical Dressians.
-This is based on the theoretical background of \Cref{lem: full dressian cliques} and \Cref{lem: full chirotropical dressian cliques}, which characterize maximal cones of the Dressian and of the chirotropical Dressian respectively.
+This is based on the theoretical background of \Cref{lem: full dressian cliques} and \Cref{lem: full chirotropical dressian cliques}, which characterize maximal cones of the Dressians and of the chirotropical Dressians respectively.